Blog

 Insider threats are most accurately identified when internal activity, behavioral patterns, and OSINT-based external indicators are evaluated together.
 This combined visibility helps security teams determine which early signals require deeper examination, and which appear consistent with normal operational behavior.

-Nisos Insider Threat Intelligence, powered by Ascend, supports this process by complementing internal risk monitoring with external OSINT signals and presenting them in an investigation-ready format that help teams assess patterns, validate concerns, and determine whether escalation is appropriate.
+Nisos Insider Threat Intelligence, powered by Ascend, supports this process by complementing internal risk monitoring with external OSINT signals.
+It presents findings in an investigation-ready format that helps teams assess patterns, validate concerns, and determine whether escalation is appropriate.
 Security teams retain control of investigative decisions, while the platform surfaces signals that may otherwise be overlooked or difficult to contextualize.

 Ready to Strengthen Your Insider Threat Detection Program?